 Demonstrate the ability to define an issue, idea, or problem, gather relevant data, critically evaluate its context, conduct appropriate analyses, and use this information to develop well-reasoned arguments and make well-informed decisions.

 - Integrative Learning

 Demonstrate understanding and apply skills learned across the curriculum and co-curriculum in making connections among ideas and experiences from different disciplines, to synthesize concepts, and transfer learning to complex situations and problems.

-The overall general education program is the responsibility of the Dean of The College of Liberal Arts & Sciences and his or her designated Director of General Education.
+The overall general education program is the responsibility of the designated Director of General Education.
 ESU's Council on General Education, which is composed of faculty, students and administrators, assists the director and has responsibility for approving, monitoring, and reviewing all policies, procedures, and curricula pertaining to general education.